1904 Carmarthenshire County Council election

-Overview of the Result
+Overview of the result

 The Liberals retained a strong majority with a majority of members returned unopposed.
-From the outset the election was dominated by the debate over the implementation of the 1902 Education Act, which was fiercely opposed by the radial wing of the Welsh Liberal Party.
+From the outset the election was dominated by the debate over the implementation of the 1902 Education Act, which was fiercely opposed by the radical wing of the Welsh Liberal Party.

 Candidates

 The election was fought on more explicitly political lines, largely as a result of the way the education question dominated the election.
 Following the nominations, the Liberals already had a majority due to the number of candidates returned unopposed.
-These included all eight candidates in the Llanelli Urban area, including Joseph Roberts, who was returned unopposed for the division previously represented by the veteran tinplate leader, Tom Phillips, who retired due too ill-health.
+These included all eight candidates in the Llanelli Urban area, including Joseph Roberts, who was returned unopposed, with the support of the local Trades and Labour Council, for the division previously represented by the veteran tinplate leader, Tom Phillips, who retired due to ill health.

-Several sitting members, mainly Anglican landowners, changed their political allegiance due to the Education question.
-These included J.W.
-Gwynne-Hughes of Tregib (Llandeilo).
+Two sitting members, Col. J.W.
+Gwynne Hughes of Tregib, chairman of the council and his kinsman, Colonel Gwynne Hughes of Glancothy, stood as Unionists due to the education question.

-Only six of those elected at the first election, and who had served continuosly since then, sought re-election.
+Only six of those elected at the first election, and who had served continuously since then, sought re-election.
+None of the retiring aldermen stood as candidates.

 Outcome

-There were a small number of changes.
+There were a number of changes.
 At Laugharne, J.D.
-Morse, the member since 1889, was defeated.

-Contested Elections

-There were only a small number of contested elections and the majorities were small in most instances.
+Morse, the member since 1889, was defeated by a Conservative while the Liberals captured seats from the Conservatives at Carmarthen, Llandovery and St Clears.
+Colonel Gwynne Hughes of Glancothy was defeated by a Liberal at Llanegwad.